dbmail/dbmail/README.md

 ### Installing

 * Download DBMail package
-* Install dependencies (some provided from your linux distribution and some (libzdb and/or libsieve) need to be compiled
+* Install dependencies (some provided from your linux / BSD distribution and some (libzdb and/or libsieve) need to be compiled
 * ./configure
 * make
 * make install